 The course work required for admission to Candidacy is referred to as our Breadth Requirements.
-The purpose of these requirements is to ensure that graduates master not only their eventual field of specialization but also develop the breadth, versatility, and maturity expected from mathematicians working in academic professions that traditionally require a PhD.
-They require the following:
+The purpose of these requirements is to ensure that graduates master not only their eventual field of specialization, but also develop the breadth, versatility, and maturity expected from mathematicians working in academic professions that traditionally require a PhD.
+The requirements are as follows:

 - Course Sequences: Complete a year-long sequence from each of three different mathematical areas (see below)